 Siemens Bank applies a creditor-protection perspective ("gone concern" method) in its internal management and limitation of risk.
-The gone concern method is based on a comprehensive risk approach combined with a high confidence level, the primary objective of which is to provide effective protection for creditors.
-The confidence level is in this case based on Siemens Bank's current target rating of A/A-.
-This target rating means the target probability of surviving is 99.95% with a risk horizon of one year.
-In addition to the creditor protection perspective, Siemens Bank also pursues the objectives of the "normative perspective" as defined in BaFin's Guidelines Capital Adequacy - Regulatory Assessment of Capital Adequacy Concepts ("Leitfaden Risikotragfähigkeit - Aufsichtsrechtliche Beurteilung von Risikotragfähigkeitskonzepten") in 2018.
-The normative perspective combines the requirements of regulatory capital adequacy and internal capital adequacy with the objective of ensuring regulatory capital adequacy and integrated risk capital planning at all times.
+The gone concern method is based on a comprehensive risk approach combined with a high confidence level, the primary objective of which is to pro-Internal capital adequacy is measured by comparing the vide effective protection for creditors.
+The confidence level economic capital requirement with the available risk-taking is in this case based on Siemens Bank's current target rating potential. of A/A-.
+This target rating means the target probability of The Management Board allocates the available risk-taksurviving is 99.95% with a risk horizon of one year.
+In addiing potential to the individual types of risk, based on the tion to the creditor protection perspective.
+Siemens Bank Bank's business and risk strategies.
+This process of allocaalso pursues the objectives of the "normative perspective" tion is supported by a regular risk inventory.
+The risk invenas defined in BaFin's Guidelines Capital Adequacy - Regulatory includes a comprehensive analysis of the risk factors tory Assessment of Capital Adequacy Concepts ("Leitfaden in the respective business segments as well as a review of Risikotragfähigkeit - Aufsichtsrechtliche Beurteilung von the related methods and models that are used.
+The individ-Risikotragfähigkeitskonzepten") in 2018.
+The normative perual risks are classified according to their materiality on the spective combines the requirements of regulatory capital basis of these analyses as well as further appraisals. adequacy and internal capital adequacy with the objective of ensuring regulatory capital adequacy and integrated risk Siemens Bank currently classifies the following types of risk capital planning at all times. as material:

-Siemens Bank determines its risk-taking potential with a value-based approach in accordance with the BaFin circular Guidelines Capital Adequacy - Regulatory Assessment of Capital Adequacy Concepts ("Leitfaden Risikotragfähigkeit - Aufsichtsrechtliche Beurteilung von Risikotragfähigkeitskonzepten") from 2018.
-The risk-taking potential comprises partly regulatory tier 1 and tier 2 capital (together referred to as core risktaking potential) and partly an adjustment for the hidden reserves and charges from the portfolio of Siemens Bank.
-Expected losses, potential costs from eliminating liquidity gaps and administration costs for the portfolio are also taken into account in the calculation.
-If the result is a negative amount, the core risk-taking potential is reduced by that amount.
-If the result is a positive amount, the amount is reduced by a risk buffer and is included in the internal risk adequacy calculation as additional risk-taking potential.
+Siemens Bank determines its risk-taking potential with a " Default risk value-based approach in accordance with the BaFin circular " Market risk Guidelines Capital Adequacy - Regulatory Assessment of Capital Adequacy Concepts ("Leitfaden Risikotragfähigkeit -" Liquidity risk (in the sense of risk of insolvency) Aufsichtsrechtliche Beurteilung von Risikotragfähigkeits-" Funding risk konzepten") from 2018.
+The risk-taking potential comprises partly regulatory tier 1 and tier 2 capital (together referred " Operational risk to as core risk-taking potential) and partly an adjustment Additionally, the following nonmaterial risks are guantified for the hidden reserves and charges from the portfolio of separately.
+Siemens Bank.
+Expected losses, potential costs from eliminating liquidity gaps and administration costs for the port-" Prepayment risk folio are also taken into account in the calculation.
+If the " Business risk in terms of net present value margin risk result is a negative amount, the core risk-taking potential is reduced by that amount.
+If the result is a positive amount, These risks have an impact on the amount and fluctuation the amount is reduced by a risk buffer and is included in of the additional risk-taking potential, and are therefore the internal risk adequacy calculation as additional risk-takconsidered together with the other non-material risks under ing potential. the stress scenarios.
+Under the stress scenario, the risk-taking potential is reduced by losses of €46.2 million expected in the stress case.

-As of September 30, 2020, the risk-taking potential of Siemens s Bank consisted of the following: -
+As of September 30, 2020, the risk-taking potential of Siemens Bank consisted of the following: